 - Lytic vacuoles, on the other hand, are mainly composed of hydrolytic enzymes that digest cellular components that are no longer, in any way, usable.

 - Interestingly, the separation of the function of the protein storage vacuoles and lytic vacuoles says much about the need to keep the roles separate especially during embryonic development and maturation.
-However, both types are expected to become a readily source of various enzymes to start germination.
+However, both types are expected to become a ready source of various enzymes to start germination.

 Structure Of The Central Vacuole